You can only do what you can do

 No. The answer turned out to be no.

 But the temptation to revamp the schedule was so strong, I almost did it without that backwards glance.
 It was a fluke that led me to examine the notebooks and to recognize that with my personality and our busy lives, getting to some form of dictation 2-3 times a month was not only pretty good, it was getting the job done!

 This is what I want you to consider.
-It may actually be true that the practices in place from fall are enough and are a true reflection of who you are, already.
+It may actually be true that the practices in place are enough and are a true reflection of who you are, already.
 It’s good to pause, to look through workbooks, to flip through photos, to remind yourself of all the ways you explored learning and the world in the fall.

 To make an adjustment, follow this plan to help you and your kids make authentic reasonable changes.